The Moment You Recognise Yourself

 Culture Isn’t an Accessory

-Too often, culture shows up in fashion as decoration — something to add, remove, or remix depending on what’s trending.
+Too often, culture shows up in fashion as decoration — something to add, remove, or remix depending on what is trending.

-When fashion treats culture with honesty, it allows people to carry their identity with them — not as a costume, but as something lived and understood.
+But culture is not an accessory.
+It is context.
+Memory.
+Survival.
+When fashion treats culture with honesty, it allows people to carry identity with them — not as costume, but as something lived and understood.

 Why It Matters More Than People Admit

 Some people dismiss representation as superficial.
-But anyone who’s ever felt invisible knows how deeply it lands when something finally reflects them properly.
+Anyone who has ever felt invisible knows how deeply it lands when something finally reflects them properly.

 Showing Up As You Are

-At SKUNTVILLE, we believe people show up best when they don’t have to leave parts of themselves behind.
+At MAJORES, we believe people show up best when they do not have to leave parts of themselves behind.
 Our pieces are built from lived experience — humour, honesty, and reality included.